coreybutler/nvm-windows/README.md

 The npm/Microsoft/Google recommended **Node.js version manager for _Windows_**.

 # This is not the same thing as nvm.
-_The original [nvm](https://github.com/nvm-sh/nvm) is a completely separate project for Mac/Linux only._
+_The original [nvm](https://github.com/nvm-sh/nvm) is a completely separate project for Mac/Linux only._ This project uses an entirely different philosophy and is not just a clone of nvm.
+Details are listed in the [Why another version manager?](https://github.com/coreybutler/nvm-windows#why-another-version-manager) and [what's the big difference?](https://github.com/coreybutler/nvm-windows#whats-the-big-difference) sections.

 ## Like this project?

 Let people know with a [tweet](https://twitter.com/intent/tweet?hashtags=nodejs&original_referer=http%3A%2F%2F127.0.0.1%3A91%2F&text=Check%20out%20NVM%20for%20Windows!&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Fcoreybutler%2Fnvm-windows&via=goldglovecb).
 Better yet, **click the "Sponsor" button** at the top of this screen.

 ## NOTICES